janKekanSan/jankekansan.github.io/pages/sona/pre-predicates.md

 ::: info

-You could also say "ona li seli ala e kasi" to similar effect!
+You could also say "[ona li seli ala e kasi]{.tokipona}" to similar effect!

 :::